A Practical Decision Table for C# async/await - Task.Run and ConfigureAwait

 }

-What you usually want to avoid is wrapping already-async I/O inside Task.Run.
+What you want to avoid here is wrapping already-async I/O in Task.Run.

 public async Task<string> LoadTextAsync(string path, CancellationToken cancellationToken)